DiPierroLab/GenomicTools/README.md

 See our paper (https://doi.org/10.1101/2025.04.03.647042) for details on how we've used these tools.

+## Installation:

+Just clone this repository into your Python site packages directory.
+For me (using MacOS), this is ~/.local/lib/python3.9/site-packages

+### Dependencies:

+This package uses Python 3.9, and we used Anaconda 3 to manage package dependencies.
+These dependencies are:
+* NumPy 1.26.4
+* SciPy 1.11.4
+* Matplotlib 3.5.1
+* NetworkX 2.7.1
+* Biopython 1.79

 ## Examples:

 See GenomicTools/examples/ for an example of running APES to infer microsynteny between the human and mouse genomes.